Getting Your Baby to Sleep Through the Night

 Why I Took a Baby Sleep Course to Help with Baby Sleep Problems

 Now the truth is my toddler is a bit outside of the 5 to 24 month window this course is designed for.
-But after trying the FREE Exhausted Mom’s Survival Kit on the Baby Sleep Made Simple Website I contacted the course creator, Jilly Blankenship, to ask if 21 Days to Peace & Quiet could work for me and my daughter.
+But after trying the FREE Exhausted Mom’s Survival Kit on the Baby Sleep Made Simple Website I contacted the course creator, Jilly Blankenship, to ask if 21 Days to Peace & Quiet could work for me and my child.

-She thought that since my daughter is still sleeping in a crib and is just slightly over the ideal age, we would still benefit.
+She thought that since my toddler is still sleeping in a crib and is just slightly over the ideal age, we would still benefit.
 So, I was excited to give the course a try.
 At this point, I will do just about anything for a full night of sleep.

 Where was the baby sleep course when she was an infant?
 The last two years of my life might not have been such a fog.
 A joyful fog.
 But still a fog.

 She is also the lightest sleeper in the universe.
 If someone breathes in another room of the house she will wake up.
 Seriously.

 In any case.
 I’m tired AF.
 And I thought the 21 Days to Peace & Quiet course was worth a shot.

 Did My Baby Sleep Better?

 The short answer is yes.
 Although I would say I have been there and done that when it comes to most methods of sleep training and baby and toddler sleep aids, this course still had a few new things to offer.
 And it did improve my child’s sleep.

 The two things I found most helpful for my situation in the course were how to create a peaceful nightly ritual and finding the right bedtime and nap time for your child.